Photo by pedphoto36pm / Shutterstock.com

-A plan from Latah County’s Average Concerned Mom has a list of ingredients to nutritiously feed two adults and two children for two weeks.
-The entire supply fits in a 66-gallon storage box, including these five groups of foods:
+The plan from Latah County’s Average Concerned Mom has a list of ingredients to nutritiously feed two adults and two children for two weeks.
+The entire supply fits in a 66-gallon storage box, including these groups of foods:

-- Starches.
-Rice, flour, cornmeal, pasta, dried potatoes and oatmeal.
+- Starches: Rice, flour, sugar, cornmeal, pasta, popcorn, dried potatoes and oatmeal

-- Vitamins and vitamin foods.
-Canned tomatoes and pumpkin, dried vegetables and fruit.
+- Vitamin foods: Canned tomatoes and pumpkin, dried fruit and dried vegetable soup mix

-- Flavorings.
-Cooking oils, chocolate, jam, salsa, seasonings, yeast and spices, for instance.
+- Flavorings: Cooking oils, chocolate, jam, salsa, seasonings, yeast, spices, salt and tea, for example

 Using this system, Concerned Mom suggests starting your stockpile by making one two-week box.
 As money and space permit, you can add identical boxes, building the stockpile two weeks at a time.